What Is Costochondritis?

 Acupuncture may be a complementary option for costochondritis, especially in recurrent or refractory cases that do not respond to simple measures.
 The mechanisms of action include pain modulation through release of endogenous opioids, reduction of local inflammation, and — important in this condition — an anxiolytic effect that may contribute to reducing the anxiety component frequently associated with it.

-Stimulation of points in the chest region and at distal points modulates both the nociceptive and the emotional components of pain.
+Stimulating chest-region and distal points modulates both the nociceptive and emotional components of pain.
 Auriculotherapy is a frequently used modality, as it allows continuous stimulation between sessions without the need for body needles.

 Prognosis